 Obviously, UX forms a big part of this as well- we wanted to create a modern design software that people are familiar with.
 If we can mention matrices for a second – one of them was actually ‘onboarding time’- which we wanted to keep short by making the product simple to use and easy to pick up.
 But as I said, the ultimate goal was to build a product that customers love and that addresses their pain points.

-Planning was quite a challenge.
-The scope, not as much.
-We had a clear idea of what we wanted to build.
-The bigger challenge was the size of the scope and how to execute it in a predictable way.
+Planning was quite a challenge, but the scope was not as much.
+We had a clear idea of what we wanted to build, but the bigger challenge was the size of the scope and how to execute it in a predictable way.
 This is particularly challenging when you are on the cutting edge of what technology can do.
 In such situations, you simply cannot predict how much time anything will take, making planning quite difficult.

 It usually helps to break down a project into several phases/milestones.
 In our case, Phase 1 involved just a few people working on creating a high-quality prototype and experimenting with different concepts.
-This was just a couple of people, one to two engineers, and product designers.
-Then we moved into the second phase when we scaled development to a larger team.
+These were just a couple of people: one to two engineers and product designers.
+Then, we moved into the second phase, when we scaled development to a larger team.
 The goal of the second phase was to deliver a product that was essentially a stable, production-ready version of the prototype.

-The third phase was further scaling of the development.
+The third phase involved further scaling of the development.
 At this point, almost every team member began working on this project.
-As the software really began to take shape, we triggered the final phase, which was to give the product to our very first customers to try out, get first market feedback, optimize it, address things that we missed etc.
+As the software really began to take shape, we triggered the final phase, which was to give the product to our very first customers to try out, get the first market feedback, optimize it, address things that we missed, etc.

-In the defining phases of production, our alpha program (the prototype) was used to test different ideas.
+In the defining phases of production, our alpha program (the prototype) tested different ideas.
 We also ran a UX research program, which involved interviewing existing and potential users.
-We used the insights from their opinions about certain UX visibility issues to inform what we did next.
+We used their insights about certain UX visibility issues to inform what we did next.

 We also extensively tested the product internally.
-We took hundreds of pre-existing campaigns that our customers had produced in the previous generation of our product and re-created them in the new system.
-In addition, in the last couple of months, we started to share the product with some of our customers so they could build projects with the intention of commercial use – which is a great way to play around and test with real-life case examples.
+We took hundreds of preexisting campaigns that our customers had produced in the previous generation of our product and recreated them in the new system.
+In addition, in the last couple of months, we started sharing the product with some of our customers so they could build projects with the intention of commercial use—which is a great way to play around and test with real-life case examples.

 There were many challenges, it is hard to point out one.
 Many of the challenges were technical, for example, the rendering pipeline had to scale from a few to a few thousand instances and can process thousands of images and videos in minutes, the outputted videos need to have frame-perfect sync of animations… Some of them were UX related, for instance, how to have consistent UX used in a design ecosystem in combination with unique functionalities needed to solve content scaling problems.